 That debt causes many potentialÂ first-time home buyers to delay their purchase.
 But should they wait?

 Apparently, the agency that oversees theÂ FHA loan program doesn'tÂ think so.

 New guidelines on education loansÂ will make it easier for recent graduates -- and many othersÂ with student debt -- to get approved in 2016.

 Effective immediately, student loan payment calculations have eased.
 FHA lenders will now use lower monthly payment estimates forÂ deferred student loans.

-With low mortgage rates and easier qualification for college graduates, 2016 is turningÂ out to be a stellar year for younger home buyers.Click to see today's rates (Mar 26th, 2017)
+With low mortgage rates and easier qualification for college graduates, 2016 is turningÂ out to be a stellar year for younger home buyers.Click to see your FHA loan eligibility (Apr 30th, 2017)

 Making the jump from renter to owner is one of the quickest ways to build wealth.

 The homeowner controls -- and locks in -- their monthly housing costs.
 Plus, they benefit when their home appreciates.

 For renters, this isnâ€™t the case.